selfdriven-foundation/selfdriven-ai/docs/pages/wait-or-build-framework.md

 permalink: /wait-or-build-framework/
 ---

-# Research into When to Wait vs When to Build
+# When to Wait vs When to Build Framework

-*A quick decision framework for rapid-AI environments*
+*A simple decision framework for rapidly, AI based, changing society.*

 ## 1. First question: is tech improvement outpacing your execution?